AliciaFrederick/Call-of-the-Netherdeep/content/Adventure Log/Session 11.md

 > [!QUOTE] Strong start
 > The chilly air and gloomy clouds of Bazzoxan are replaced by dry heat and a brilliant blue sky.
 You are standing on a rooftop overlooking a bazaar.
 Beneath your feet is a teleportation circle, from which the glow of magic is slowly subsiding.
-> After a few moments of blinking the bright morning sun out of your eyes, the Sending s
+> After a few moments of blinking the bright morning sun out of your eyes, the Sending Stone heats again in your palm.
+Question's voice returns - "The curators won't let me bring the horses through the library, but Taskhand Thelyss said he could use them.
+He gave me "

 ##  Outline potential scenes